BEGIN YOUR Healing JOURNEY.

 Most of my harm reduction work is done as part of the leadership team at NEST Harm Reduction.
 NEST offers on-site harm reduction and sanctuary services for festivals, private parties, and other events; harm-reduction drug-education trainings and courses for groups, businesses, and organizations; and free Narcan distribution.
 My seasonal Know Your Stuff drug education course is offered through NEST twice a year.
 Tuition is $200, with community scholarships available upon special arrangement.
 Occasionally, I take on outside harm reduction work and even volunteer.
 Please contact me if you are interested in hiring me as part of your harm reduction team for your event.

 I also offer Integrative Harm Reduction Psychotherapy (IHRP) as a therapeutic approach in the treatment of substance use issues.
 Integrative Harm Reduction Psychotherapy combines harm reduction, psychotherapy, and mindfulness-based techniques to promote healing and reduce the negative consequences of problematic substance use.
 It aims to support individuals in achieving their own goals and improving their well-being.
-My rate for telehealth therapy around substance use is $125 per hour.
+My rate for telehealth therapy around substance use is $180 per hour, with sliding scale available for those experiencing financial need.

 Harm Reduction